isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Sea/VTL (Sea) Checklist for Travel to Singapore.md

 ---

 <div style="padding-left: 5px; padding-bottom: 20px; font-size:16px; line-height:1.0; color:black; border-style: solid; border-width: 1px;">
-	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; color:red;">This page contains a checklist for Vaccinated Travel Lane (Sea) [VTL (Sea)] travellers who already understand the entry requirements into Singapore via the VTL (Sea).
+	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; color:red;line-height:1.35;">This page contains a checklist for Vaccinated Travel Lane (Sea) [VTL (Sea)] travellers who already understand the entry requirements into Singapore via the VTL (Sea).
 If you are not clear on the VTL (Sea) requirements, please refer to the VTL (Sea) <a href="/vtl-sea/overview" target="_blank">Overview page</a> here before reading this checklist. </p>
-	<p style="font-size:18px; margin-top:0px; margin-bottom:0px;color:red;">Travellers intending to travel out of Singapore to a VTL (Sea) country/region are advised to check the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
+	<p style="font-size:18px; margin-top:0px; margin-bottom:0px;color:red;line-height:1.35;">Travellers intending to travel out of Singapore to a VTL (Sea) country/region are advised to check the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
 For useful information regarding preparing to depart from Singapore (e.g. obtaining pre-departure tests, vaccination certificates), please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page.</p>
 	</div>

 ### Vaccinated Travel Lane (Sea) Travel Checklist